computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 4. Synthesis of new major requirements, including reevaluation of alignment to program vision, learning outcomes, and design principles from the summer workshop;
 5. Development of a curriculum transition plan along with formal course and program proposals.

-Our resulting curriculum includes many substantial changes.
-The number of directly required courses has decreased to 7, making room to require multiple major elective courses within our institution's limits on credits required for a major.
-An eighth course requirement offers a selection to encourage students to venture more deeply into a core area of computer science (systems, theory, or design) that could facilitate undergraduate research or graduate school opportunities.
+Our resulting curriculum includes substantial changes, including reducing the number of directly required courses from 10 to 7, encouraging students to venture more deeply into a core area of computer science (systems, theory, or design), and offering new 100-level courses in discrete mathematics and computer systems.
-No required course (including capstone) has a prerequite chain of more than two courses, enabling students to discover the program as late as their second year and still graduate within eight semesters.
-The major will also require new 100-level courses in discrete mathematics and computer systems, which we are developing with no prerequisites to enable multiple opportunities for majors and non-majors alike to engage with foundational concepts and perspectives offered by our discipline.

 At time of writing, our proposals are moving through institutional approval processes.
 We still need to document our further reflections on our use of the Curricular Practices Workbook and